CVE-2026-21917: CWE-1286 Improper Validation of Syntactic Correctness of Input in Juniper Networks Junos OS

 Technical Analysis

-CVE-2026-21917 is a vulnerability categorized under CWE-1286, indicating improper validation of syntactic correctness of input within the Web-Filtering module of Juniper Networks Junos OS running on SRX Series devices.
-Specifically, when UTM Web-Filtering is enabled, the device improperly validates SSL packets.
-An attacker can craft a malformed SSL packet that bypasses syntactic checks, causing the Forwarding Packet Card (FPC) to crash and subsequently restart.
-This leads to a denial-of-service condition, temporarily disrupting network traffic passing through the affected SRX device.
-The vulnerability affects Junos OS versions 23.2 from 23.2R2-S2 up to but not including 23.2R2-S5, 23.4 from 23.4R2-S1 up to but not including 23.4R2-S5, 24.2 versions before 24.2R2-S2, and 24.4 versions before 24.4R1-S3 and 24.4R2.
+CVE-2026-21917 is a vulnerability classified under CWE-1286, indicating improper validation of syntactic correctness of input within the Web-Filtering module of Juniper Networks Junos OS running on SRX Series devices.
+The vulnerability specifically affects the handling of SSL packets when UTM Web-Filtering is enabled.
+An attacker can craft a malformed SSL packet that triggers a failure in the Forwarding Plane Card (FPC), causing it to crash and subsequently restart.
+This results in a denial-of-service (DoS) condition, disrupting network traffic and security services.
+The vulnerability is exploitable remotely by an unauthenticated attacker without any user interaction, making it highly accessible.
+The affected Junos OS versions span multiple recent releases: 23.2 versions from 23.2R2-S2 up to but not including 23.2R2-S5, 23.4 versions from 23.4R2-S1 up to but not including 23.4R2-S5, 24.2 versions before 24.2R2-S2, and 24.4 versions before 24.4R1-S3 and 24.4R2.
 Earlier versions are also vulnerable but lack available patches.
-The flaw requires no authentication or user interaction and can be exploited remotely over the network, increasing its risk profile.
-The CVSS v3.1 score is 7.5 (high), reflecting the network attack vector, low complexity, no privileges required, no user interaction, and impact limited to availability (DoS).
-No known exploits have been reported in the wild as of now, but the vulnerability poses a clear risk to network stability and availability for organizations using affected Juniper SRX devices with web filtering enabled.
+The CVSS v3.1 score is 7.5 (high), reflecting the network attack vector, low attack complexity, no privileges or user interaction required, and impact limited to availability (no confidentiality or integrity impact).
+No known exploits have been reported in the wild yet, but the potential for disruption to critical network security infrastructure is significant.
+The vulnerability stems from insufficient input validation in the SSL packet processing logic within the Web-Filtering module, a critical component for enforcing security policies on web traffic.

 Potential Impact